-Table 6 Status (continued)
+Table 7 Status (continued)

-LABEL DESCRIPTION RxPkts This field shows the number of received frames on this port.
+LABEL DESCRIPTION Link This field displays the speed (either 10M for 10Mbps, 100M for 100Mbps or 1000M for 1000Mbps) and the duplex (F for full duplex or H for half).
+It also shows the cable type (Copper or Fiber) for the combo ports.
+State If STP (Spanning Tree Protocol) is enabled, this field displays the STP state of the port (see Section 11.1.3 on page 108 for more information).
+If STP is disabled, this field displays FORWARDING if the link is up, otherwise, it displays STOP.
+LACP This fields displays whether LACP (Link Aggregation Control Protocol) has been enabled on the port.
+TxPkts This field shows the number of transmitted frames on this port.
+RxPkts This field shows the number of received frames on this port.
 Errors This field shows the number of received errors on this port.
 Tx KB/s This field shows the number of kilobytes per second transmitted on this port.
 Rx KB/s This field shows the number of kilobytes per second received on this port.
 Up Time This field shows the total amount of time in hours, minutes and seconds the port has been up.
 Clear Counter Enter a port number and then click Clear Counter to erase the recorded statistical information for that port, or select Any to clear statistics for all ports.

-6.2.1 Status: Port Details
+6.1.1 Status: Port Details